gmrock/gmrock.github.io/_posts/2023-03-05-Raspberry-Pi-as-OpenWrt-router.md

 Save the interface and save and apply.
 So the external LAN dongle is WAN i.e. it will be used to connect to modem-router and the internal LAN port will be used to connect to access point or switch or to computer to access internet.

 #### Step 12:
 Power OFF the raspberry pi.
 Keep the above LAN connection as is i.e. from Raspberry Pi's onboard LAN port to access point's LAN port (done in Step 9).
 Now connect another LAN cable from home modem-router's LAN port to Raspberry Pi's external USB LAN dongle.
-So the connection will be - From modem-router TO external USB LAN dongle that is connected to Raspberry pi.
+So the connection will be - From modem-router TO external USB LAN dongle that is connected to Raspberry Pi.
 We did this because, in Step 11 above we configured the external USB LAN dongle as wan (Wide Area Newtwork). wan needs to be connected to the modem-router/gateway.
 So the connections will be:
 ```
 modem-router (lan port 1) --> LAN cable --> Access point (internet port - the usual setup) -- internet will be working as-is
 access point (lan port 1 i.e. ethernet port --> LAN cable --> Raspberry pi (onboard LAN port) -- done in Step 9